 Ancient texts disprove the attempts by the PA and others to deny the historical connection of the Jewish people to Jerusalem, as well as the location of the Jewish Temple in Jerusalem.
 Below are just some of the examples from Greek and Roman times published initially in a November 2008 Report issued by the JCPA:

-• Several of the selections in Against Apion, which include the anti-Exodus narrative, also provide descriptions of the interior and exterior of the Temple and some of its rituals.
-For example, Hecataeus states that in the center of the city is an enclosure where there is “a square altar built of heaped up stones, unhewn and unwrought.”
+- Several of the selections in Against Apion, which include the anti-Exodus narrative, also provide descriptions of the interior and exterior of the Temple and some of its rituals.
+For example, Hecataeus states that in the city’s center is an enclosure with “a square altar built of heaped up stones, unhewn and unwrought.”
 The Temple itself is “a great edifice containing an altar and a lampstand, both made of gold … upon these is a light that is never extinguished … there is not a single statue or votive offering, no trace of a plant in the form of a sacred grove, or the like.”
 Hecataeus “On the Jews,” in Against Apion I, 198-199; Stern, I, V, No.12, 36-37

-It is noteworthy that an earlier capture of Jerusalem by the Greek-Egyptian King Ptolemy, son of Lagus, provided an opportunity for the obscure Agatharchides of Cnidus (second century BCE) to remark about the fact that “the people known as Jews, who inhabited the most strongly fortified of cities, called by the natives Jerusalem” lost their city because they would not defend it on the Sabbath.
+It is noteworthy that an earlier capture of Jerusalem by the Greek-Egyptian King Ptolemy, son of Lagus, provided an opportunity for the obscure Agatharchides of Cnidus (second century BCE) to remark that “the people known as Jews, who inhabited the most strongly fortified of cities, called by the natives Jerusalem,” lost their city because they would not defend it on the Sabbath.

 Josephus includes this selection in Against Apion as one of the early pagan critiques of the Jewish Sabbath, which Agatharchides deemed as “folly,” “dreams,” and “traditional fancies about the law.”